Combined BS/MS in Dietetics

 Conditional admission will be changed to unconditional admission when the necessary prerequisites and/or admission formalities have fulfilled.
 In addition, students must abide by all program policies and procedures in order to continue in the MS in Dietetics program.

 Students complete 12 hours of dual undergraduate/graduate credit during the fourth year of undergraduate study.
 At the end of the fourth year, assuming that all other undergraduate graduation requirements are met, the student earns his/her BS degree in Dietetics.
-During the fifth year of the Combined BS/MS in Dietetics program, the student completes the remaining 20-22 graduate credit hours (10-12 hours of coursework, 10 hours of supervised practice) toward the MS in Dietetics degree.
+During the fifth year of the Combined BS/MS in Dietetics program, the student completes the remaining 20-22 graduate credit hours toward the MS in Dietetics degree.
 A minimum of 32 credit hours are required to graduate with the MS in Dietetics.
 Students intending to pursue the Combined BS/MS in Dietetics must earn a BS in Dietetics from TCU.
 In addition, all 30000, 40000, 50000 and 60000 level NTDT courses must be taken from TCU.

 Students may choose to complete a Thesis in the MS in Dietetics.
 In order to complete the Thesis option, students must complete three hours of NTDT 70980 and three hours of NTDT 70990.
 Thesis students are required to complete all other coursework necessary for the MS in Dietetics.

 Information about costs for tuition and University fees are available through the TCU Office of Admission or Financial Services.
-More detailed costs for students are outlined in the Combined BS/MS in Dietetics Student Handbook and include approximately $1,000-$1,500 per year for travel to supervised practice sites, vaccinations, lab fees, photocopying, school and office supplies, textbooks, lab coats, malpractice insurance and professional dues.
+More detailed costs for students are outlined in the Combined BS/MS in Dietetics Student Handbook and include approximately $1,000-$1,500 per year for travel, vaccinations, lab fees, photocopying, school and office supplies, textbooks, lab coats, insurance and professional dues.